jdegene/pycardr/README.md

 Manages how often and what pages of each website are called.
 Gets a list of image urls from website_handling.py and passes each indivual image to image_handling.py to compute hashes, check against True images in DB and save reference in database.

-* NoWindowScript.vbs

-Is used to call run_bb.bat.
-The vbs script is only necessary to suppress the opening of a console window every time the scheduler would call run_bb.bat instead.
-Call this script from windows scheduler

-* run_bb.bat

-batch file to execute scheduler.py script using the correct Python installation

 * scheduler.py

 File to call from Windows scheduler (in reality it is called through run_bb.bat, which is called by NoWindowScript.vbs).
 This is the highest level file.
 It adds the possibililty to run certain websites only for certain days (eg etsy takes long to crawl -> only run every second day).
 Also writes each successful/unsuccessful crawl attemp into a log file in work_fol